GergelyTimeea/FileWatcherSMB/README.md

 ---
 ## Temporary File Filtering: `Helpers/ITempFileFilter.cs` and `Helpers/TempFileFilter.cs`

-#### Importnace of temp file filtering in our app:
+### Importance of temporary file filtering in our app:

 When files are edited or copied (especially on network shares like SMB/NFS), many programs and operating systems create temporary files.
 These might have extensions like `.tmp`, `.~`, `.swp`, or start with `~$`.
 These files are used internally and do not represent real user changes, so we do not want to process or send events about them.

-Filtering them out:
+### Filtering them out:
 - **Prevents noise:** Makes sure only important, real file events are processed and sent.
 - **Improves performance:** Avoids unnecessary processing and messaging.
 - **Reduces errors:** Prevents acting on incomplete or irrelevant files.

-#### How does the file filtering work?
+### How does the file filtering work?

-- **`ITempFileFilter`** is a simple interface.
-  It defines a method that takes a file path and returns whether the file should be ignored (because it is temporary).
-  This makes the filter easy to swap or mock for testing.
+- **`ITempFileFilter`** defines a simple yet flexible interface for identifying files that should be excluded from processing (typically temporary or auto-generated files).
+By abstracting this logic, the application enables easy customization, mocking, and extension of filtering behavior.

 - **`TempFileFilter`** is the class that actually does the filtering.
   - When the application starts, it loads a list of patterns to ignore from the configuration file (`appsettings.json`).